 We have extensive experience in these special breeds and we know from experience what advice you need and how to manage the conditions including:

-- BOAS (Brachycephalic Obstructed Airway Syndrome): stenotic nares, ESP, Everted laryngeal saccules, Hypotrachea, Caudal aberrant terbinates
+- BOAS (Brachycephalic Obstructed Airway Syndrome): stenotic nares, Elongated soft palate, Everted laryngeal saccules, Hypotrachea, Caudal aberrant terbinates

 - Vomiting due to the reflux of stomach contents caused by BOAS

 - Allergies: skin, ear infection, food

 - Eyelids: Entripion, Ectropion

 - Spinal disorders: Hemivertebrae, Degenerative myelopathy.
 Spina bifida.

 - Orthopaedic conditions: Cruciate ligament, patella (kneecap) luxation, hip and elbow dysplasia

 - Anal sac disease

 - Corkscrew tail amputation

 We have been successfully treated and managed all the above conditions in these breeds.
 Dr Kang likes these flat-faced breeds and owns two Pug cross dogs.